-The Airfield Manager is responsible for ensuring that safety assessments and their mitigations are undertaken for all safety critical changes to the airfield.
+The Head of Airfield is responsible for ensuring that safety assessments and their mitigations are undertaken for all safety critical changes to the airfield.
 They are responsible for delegating staff to undertake safety assessments when required.
 The Safety Manager is responsible for identifying, risk assessing and mitigating hazards to ALARP.